 WHAT IS HATE CRIME

-Hate Crime is defined an act where the victim or anyone else thinks it was motivated by hostility or prejudice based on one of the following things: Disability, Sex, Age, Race, Religion, Transgender identity, Sexual orientation.
+Hate Crime is defined an act where the victim or anyone else thinks it was motivated by hostility or prejudice based on one of the following things: Disability, Sex, Age, Race, Religion, Gender identity, Sexual orientation.
 You can read more about what Hate Crime is here.

 INCIDENTS OF HATE CRIME